duckdb/duckdb-web/_posts/2023-05-15-announcing-duckdb-080.md

 #### New SQL Features

 [**Pivot and Unpivot**](https://github.com/duckdb/duckdb/pull/6387).
 There are many shapes and sizes of data, and we do not always have control over the process in which data is generated.
 While SQL is well-suited for reshaping datasets, turning columns into rows or rows into columns is tedious in vanilla SQL.
 With this release, DuckDB introduces the `PIVOT` and `UNPIVOT` statements that allow reshaping data sets so that rows are turned into columns or vice versa.
+A key advantage of DuckDB's syntax is that the column names to pivot or unpivot can be automatically deduced.
 Here is a short example:

 ```sql
 CREATE TABLE sales(year INT, amount INT);